thunderrabbit/mankind-project-japan/content/agreements.md

 I agree to abide by the following:

-#### Safety

-1. Anything said or done in this group is confidential.
-Group facilitators are not bound by this agreement in the case of expressions of intent to harm self or others.
+### Confidentiality

+What I say and do here is confidential.
+I will only share my own experience and personal insights.
+I will not share another man's words, actions, or identity outside this group.
+If I wish to mention anything specific a man shared in a previous meeting, I will ask his permission first.

+Confidentiality is there to create a sense of safety for all.
+Confidentiality does not apply in situations of abuse or neglect of children and the elderly and/or threat to harm self or others.
+If someone's life is in immediate danger, action may be required.

+### No recording

+No one is to record this meeting in any way.

+### Punctuality

+I will arrive on time.
+If I arrive late, I may not be allowed into that day's meeting.

+### Ethical Relationships

-2. I will refrain from initiating any business or personal relationship with other participants that a reasonable person would find unethical or exploitative.
+No solicitations.
+This is not a business group, dating group or a place to push religious beliefs or political agendas.
+I will refrain from initiating any personal relationship with other participants that a reasonable person would find unethical or exploitative.

-3. I will check out before leaving a session.
-If I fail to do so, or exhibit concerning behavior I understand that another attendee may contact me, my emergency contact, or emergency services.
+### Non-Violence

-4. Non-Violence - Violence can be physical, verbal, emotional, or spiritual.
-I acknowledge that my words and actions have an impact on those around me.
-I take responsibility for my words and actions.
+I will refrain from violence, whether physical, verbal, emotional, or spiritual.
+I take responsibility for my words and actions and acknowledge that they impact those around me.

-#### Container

-1. Confidentiality: Nothing said by other men in the circle can be spoken about outside of circles.
-I may not even say which men were at circle.
-I may, however, talk about my own experience.
+### No Drugs or Alcohol

-2. No drugs or alcohol.
+No drugs or alcohol.
 I will not attend the group while under the influence of alcohol or recreational drugs.
-If I break this agreement I will tell the group and accept the choice of the group in handling this to create a safe space for the men present.
+If I break this agreement, I will tell the group and accept the group's choice in handling this to maintain a safe space for the men present.

-3. I will arrive on time.
-Punctuality is very important, as it reinforces integrity.

-4. I am not here to fix people.
+### Participation

+I will speak openly and truthfully in "I" statements (not "you" or "he" statements).

+I will not interrupt verbally - but instead, use hand gestures to signify resonance or ask a question.
+Exceptions are for facilitation, timekeeping or maintaining safety.

+I am responsible for taking care of myself.
+If I have questions, or need something, I will ask.

+### Advice & Feedback

-5. I am not here to serve other men, I am here to serve myself.
-By serving myself the circle is better served as I take responsibility for anything that comes up for me personally.
+I am not here to fix or help others: I serve myself and the group by taking responsibility for anything that comes up for me personally.

-6. I will do my best to use I Statements, not You/We statements.
-When I take responsibility for my language I can take responsibility for myself.
+I am not here to give or ask for advice.
+However, I can share relevant experiences from my own life or invite men to share theirs.

-7. I will ask another man before giving feedback.
-He may say no.
+I will ask permission before offering feedback.
+Feedback reflects what I heard/saw/felt in the man who just shared.

-8. Feedback is a reflection on what I heard/saw/felt, and is focused on the man who is sharing.
-Opinions and Advice are only given if requested.

-9. I will not interrupt - I will use hand gestures to signify resonance… … with the exception of maintaining the integrity of the container or calling a man if he goes too deep into his story.

-10. I agree that every man has the right to pass on any exercise.
+### Safety

+Safety is everyone's responsibility.
+Any man may pass at any time or stop or pause any process to maintain safety.

+Checking out
+I will check out before hanging up.
+I understand men could be concerned for my welfare, and I will respond if someone contacts me.
+If I fail to do so or exhibit concerning behaviour, someone from MKP Japan may contact my emergency contact or emergency services.

-#### Online meetings
+### Online Etiquette

-1. Recording any portion of the meeting is prohibited.

-2. If my internet drops, I will call or text meeting organizers using provided information to me by meeting organizers.

-3. I will keep my video on throughout the meeting.
-This helps create connection and safety.
+- I will keep my video and audio connected throughout the meeting.

-4. I will refrain from multitasking (on computer, phone, etc) during the meeting
+- I will join from a private location (no roommates/partners present).
+- I will mute myself when I'm not talking.
+- I will be fully present and not multitask. (e.g. not browsing the web or checking my phone during the meeting.)

-5. I will refrain from eating during the meeting
+- I will refrain from eating during the meeting.

-**Acknowledgement & Commitment**
+- If my internet drops, I will contact the organisers using the information provided to me.
+- I will always pay attention to the screen in case someone is trying to communicate with me.

+### Acknowledgement & Commitment
-*I understand that the ManKind Project trainings, programs, and groups are not a substitute for professional mental health services.
-I am 18 years of age or older.
-I commit to being empathetic, compassionate, respectful, and welcoming to all who attend regardless of their race/ethnicity, ability, socio-economic status, age, religion, or sexual orientation.
-I understand that I may be removed from the group at any time for being disruptive or not following the ground rules or guidelines.*
+ManKind Project's training, programs, and groups are not a substitute for professional mental health services.
+I am a man of 18 years of age or older.
+Mankind Project Japan only welcomes those who agree to be respectful, compassionate and welcoming to all who attend, regardless of their race/ethnicity, ability, socio-economic status, age, religion, or sexual orientation.
+I understand that I may be removed from the group for being disruptive or not following these agreements.

 - - - - -